Articles

 • Strategic site architecture: For larger websites, consider splitting your content across multiple Webflow projects to distribute bandwidth usage more effectively.

-• Server offloading with Cloudflare: Setting up Cloudflare as a reverse proxy allows you to serve Webflow assets directly through their network instead of your Webflow hosting.
-This approach can dramatically reduce your bandwidth consumption by handling asset delivery through Cloudflare's global network.
+• Using Cloudflare for bandwidth optimization: Cloudflare can still be useful for bandwidth optimization, especially for caching, bot mitigation, and traffic control.
+However, this should now be framed around Webflow's Cloudflare Orange-to-Orange (O2O) setup rather than a generic reverse proxy recommendation.
+If your site uses older Webflow DNS records, you may need to migrate to Webflow's newer DNS setup before using O2O correctly.
+Also, avoid proxying *.webflow.io domains.
 If you haven't connected your domain to Cloudflare yet, our step-by-step Cloudflare DNS setup guide for Webflow walks you through the full configuration.
 For a more advanced and detailed walkthrough of these techniques, including image optimization and bot blocking, see our in-depth Webflow bandwidth optimization guide.

 Every website has its own unique situation when it comes to bandwidth usage and optimization.
 If you'd like help figuring out the best approach for your specific case, we invite you to reach out to our team—we're here to help.